-Task name(s) Course Requirement(s) Course Outcome(s) Percentage weighting (if applicable) Original due date (if applicable) Action required by student Revised date to be completed by (if applicable) Please discuss this matter wi or clarification is needed. th (Student na ame) and co ontact the school if further · information Yours Sincerely, Class Teacher Head Te acher

-1 Please detach this section ar Reference Number: 000000 nd return to the school. - nts for the s gher School ry completion of a te Course I acknowledge receipt of the danger of not having satisfact {Subject/Course}. me) is in I am aware that the non-cordetermination for the course School Certificate. • • • Higher I am also aware that the 'N' receive the award of the Hig could impact on my son's eligibility to Parent/Guardian's signature Date Student's s signature
+Task name(s) Course Requirement(s) Course Outcome(s) Percentage weighting (if applicable) Original due date (if applicable) Action required by student Revised date to be completed by (if applicable) Please discuss this matter wi or clarification is needed. th (Student na ame) and co entact the school if further information Yours Sincerely, Class Teacher Head Teacher Deputy Principal 1 Please detach this section an Reference Number: 000000 nd return to the school. nts for the s gher School ry completion of a te Course I acknowledge receipt of the danger of not having satisfact {Subject/Course}. - - ' me) is in I am aware that the non-condetermination for the course School Certificate.
+Higher I am also aware that the 'N' receive the award of the Hig - could impact on my son's eligibility to Parent/Guardian's signature Student's signature Date Date